viamrobotics/docs/docs/components/camera/_index.md

 The API for camera components allows you to:

-- Request single images or a stream in 2D color or displaying z-depth.
+- Request single images or a stream in 2D color, or display z-depth.
   For a 2D image each pixel has a color value and for z-depth each pixel has a uint16 representing depth in mm.

 - Request the next Point Cloud.